lautis/uglifier/README.md

-  },                            # Apply transformations to code, set to false to skip :define => {},                # Define values for symbol replacement :enclose => false,            # Enclose in output function wrapper, define replacements as key-value pairs :source_filename => nil,      # The filename of the input file :source_root => nil,          # The URL of the directory which contains :source_filename :output_filename => nil,      # The filename or URL where the minified output can be found :input_source_map => nil,     # The contents of the source map describing the input :screw_ie8 => false,          # Don't bother to generate safe code for IE8 :source_map_url => false,     # Url for source mapping to be appended in minified source :source_url => false          # Url to original source to be appended in minified source }
+  },                            # Apply transformations to code, set to false to skip :define => {},                # Define values for symbol replacement :enclose => false,            # Enclose in output function wrapper, define replacements as key-value pairs :source_map => {
+    :map_url => false,          # Url for source mapping to be appended in minified source :url => false,              # Url for original source to be appended in minified source :sources_content => false,  # Include original source content in map :filename => nil,           # The filename of the input file :root => nil,               # The URL of the directory which contains :filename :output_filename => nil,    # The filename or URL where the minified output can be found :input_source_map => nil    # The contents of the source map describing the input }
+}
 ```